-A2 Source of institutional control (Chec k onl v one).
+A2 Source of institutional control (Cheo ck only one):

-A2 Public y one).
+A2 Public

 A2 Private (nonprofit) х

-A2 Proprietary ~
+A2 Proprietary

-~~ riophotary 1
+-

-A3 Classify your undergraduate institut ion:
+A3 Classify your undergraduate institut tion:

 A3 Coeducational college Х

 A3 Men's college

 A3 Women's college

--

 A4 Academic year calendar:

 A4 Semester Х

 A4 Quarter

 A4 Trimester

 A4 4-1-4

 A4 Continuous

-A4 Differs by program (describe): Х rolling terms for accelerated degree programs for
+A 4 Differs by program (describe): Х rolling terms for accelerated degree programs for working adults.

-- working adults.

-A4 Other (describe):
+A4 Other (describe): working douto.

+. l

-A5 Degrees offered by your institution:
+A5 Degrees offered by your institution: Certificate - 1

-A5 Certificate

-A5 Diploma
+A5 A5 Diploma

-A5 Associate
+A5 A5 Associate

-A5 Transfer Associate Х A. A
+A5 A5 Transfer Associate x A. A.,

-A5 Terminal Associate
+А5 А5 Terminal Associate ^

-A5 Bachelor's Х
+A5 A5 Bachelor's x

-A5 Postbachelor's certificate
+A5 A5 Postbachelor's certificate ^

-A5 Master's Х
+A5 Master's x

-A5 Post-master's certificate
+A5 Post-master's certificate ^

-A5 Doctoral degree х University PhD / Comingny Dmin
+A5 A5 Doctoral degree

-research/scholarship University PhD / Seminary Dmin
+AJ research/scholarship Х University OL-PhD / MRFM-DA

 A5 Doctoral degree -

-professional practice
+мЭ professional practice Х Seminary DMin

-A5 Doctoral degree other 1
+A5 Doctoral degree other

-•
+AD Doctoral degree Other 1